nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

   - `x=` -  a matrix or DESeqDataSet to plot
   - `normalized=TRUE` - boolean specifying whether to normalize the counts from a DESeqDataSEt; default is TRUE
   - `feature=` - a string specifying which feature type ("ASV", "OTU", "gene" etc.) is being plotted; Default is "ASV"
-  - `...=` - any named arguement(s) that can be passed to the ggplot2::ggplot function.
+  - `...=` - any named argument(s) that can be passed to the ggplot2::ggplot function.

   **Returns:** a sparsity plot of type ggplot
 </details>